MA Film Studies

 After the Course

 Our MA Film Studies graduates go on to a wide variety of fields.
 Some have chosen to work in the film, television and media industries, both in the UK and elsewhere in the world, in roles in production, press and publicity, publishing (newspapers, books and magazines), cultural heritage and archives, social media, and arts festivals.
-Many also continue their academic passion through PhD study at UEA.
+Many also continue their academic passion through PhD study at UEA and beyond.

-As well as subject-specific knowledge and skills, you’ll develop many transferable skills, including high-level communication skills, team working, and self-management, all of which open up a wide variety of careers.
-At our annual event, 'Working with Words', you can meet and hear from a wide variety of successful UEA alumni from across the creative industries.
+As well as subject-specific knowledge, you’ll develop many transferable skills, including high-level communication skills, team working, and self-management, all of which open up a wide variety of careers.
+At our annual event, 'Working with Words', you can meet and hear from many successful UEA alumni from across the creative industries.

 Careers